TURKISH LAW KNOWLEDGE HUB

 Binding corporate rules became available as an option only recently, pursuant to a decision by the Board.
 To use this method, group companies operating outside of Turkey in countries that are not listed as safe jurisdictions must apply to the Board and submit an undertaking on their use of sufficient protection.
 If this undertaking is approved by the Board, then the relevant company is no longer obliged to obtain approval for each transfer.

 Please click here for an overview of Turkey’s privacy and data protection regime.
+Please also see here for a summary of recent amendments to the PDPL, in particular to cross-border transfers.

 FINANCE AND TAX